GoogleCloudPlatform/dataflow-ordered-processing/README.md

 [//]: # (TODO: validate the description)
-The use case is maintaining an [order book](https://en.wikipedia.org/wiki/Order_book) of security order events (buy, sell or cancellation) and producing the security's market depth on every trade.
+The use case is maintaining an [order book](https://en.wikipedia.org/wiki/Order_book) of security order events (new order, cancel order, or order execution) and producing the security's market depth on every trade.

-The market depth data can be saved to a persistent storage for and additional analysis or can be analyzed in the same pipeline to build a streaming analytics solution.
+The market depth data can be saved to a persistent storage for additional analysis or can be analyzed in the same pipeline to build a streaming analytics solution.

 Use case's is implemented as a standalone Java module ([business model](business-model)), with the